Thank you! Your submission has been received!

 The Pivot: Build trust before you lead change.

-Today is about building emotional equity with your team—so when it’s time to lead, they’re willing to follow.
+Today is about building emotional equity with your team — so that when it’s time to lead change, they’re willing to follow.

-When your “account” is full, feedback becomes coaching.
+When the account is full, feedback lands as coaching.
 When it’s empty, even a small correction feels like an attack.

-• Specific Praise: “I loved how you handled that toddler transition—it was smooth and calm.”
+• Specific praise: “I loved how you handled that toddler transition — smooth and calm.”

-• Active Listening: Asking about their weekend—and actually listening.
+• Real listening: asking about their weekend, and actually listening.

-• Support: Bringing water, covering for 5 minutes, or offering encouragement during a tough moment.
+• Support: bringing water, covering for five minutes, a word of encouragement in a hard moment.

 Start noticing these moments.
 Trust is built through attention.

-Firefighter-Slow down the “Thanks.”
-You tend to shout “good job!” while running past.
-Instead, stop, make eye contact, and spend 30 seconds being specific.
+Slow down the thanks.
+Stop, make eye contact, and spend 30 seconds being specific.

-Peacekeeper-Make it real.
-Don’t just be “nice” to everyone—be genuine.
+Make it real.
+Don’t just be nice — be genuine.
 Name the exact behavior you’re praising.

-Perfectionist-Lower the critique bar.
-Praise something that’s 80% there.
-Build the bridge first—you can refine later.
+Lower the critique bar.
+Praise something 80% there.
+Build the bridge first.

 Pick one staff member you’ve found difficult in the past.

-“Today, I made intentional deposits into the accounts of [Name] and [Name].
-I noticed the energy in the building felt [Emotion] when I prioritized connection over correction.
+“Today I made intentional deposits into the accounts of [name] and [name].
+The building felt [emotion] when I put connection ahead of correction.
+I’m realizing people work for people — not for policies.”